 But this very popularity creates a problem in managing PDF documents.
 PDF files can be generated using a dizzying array of software systems and platforms, including many that are out of date, as it is also common to find PDF files that are five, ten, even 15 years old.
 That means that it is sometimes hard to tell what is stored inside any given PDF file, and how those features—attached files, graphics, form fields, signatures, and so on—might affect how you can manage that PDF document or distribute it.
 Can you make a massive PDF document smaller, somehow, without compromising its quality?
 Can unnecessary features be removed so that the document will print faster or open faster in a browser window?
 What about fixing errors within the PDF itself?

 That’s what PDF Checker is for.
-PDF Checker is a free, simple scriptable server tool for 64-bit Windows and Linux platforms that allows you to quickly scan a PDF document or set of documents to look for problems, or to simply identify features within a document that are likely to get in your way if you want to use the PDF efficiently.
+PDF Checker is a free, simple command line application for 64-bit Windows and Linux platforms that allows you to quickly scan a PDF document or set of documents to look for problems, or to simply identify features within a document that are likely to get in your way if you want to use the PDF efficiently.

 Then, with this knowledge of your PDF documents, you can use another Datalogics product, PDF Optimizer, to apply fixes and improvements to those documents so that they will download faster or open more quickly in a browser window or mobile device.